WaspishRaccoon/Nonlinear_ACS_lab_1/README.md

-# Lab 1 - DC Motor with Series Excitation (ДПТ с ПВ)
+# Lab 1 - DC Motor with Series Excitation

 A DC series-excited motor model in MATLAB/Simulink.
 Laboratory work for the course "Nonlinear Automatic Control Systems".